-The Global Health SIG focus relates to the UN’s Sustainable Development Goal 3 — ensure healthy lives and promote well-being for all at all ages (2017).
-The new goal for worldwide Good Health promotes healthy lifestyles, preventive measures and modern, efficient healthcare for everyone.
+The Global Health SIG focus relates to human and planetary health and the UN’s Sustainable Development Goal 3 — ensure healthy lives and promote well-being for all at all ages and Goal 13 — Take urgent action to combat climate change and its impacts (2017).

 Health is a fundamental human right and a key indicator of sustainable development.
 Poor health threatens the rights of children to education, limits economic opportunities for men and women and increases poverty within communities and countries around the world.

 In this SIG we perceive Global Health and Planetary health together.
 Global Health is concerned with the health of populations worldwide as opposed to individuals.
 Therefore, it explores health issues that transcend national borders or have the potential to impact the world’s economies and political climates.

 The premise of planetary health is that human well-being over the long-term depends on the well-being of the earth, including both its living and non-living systems.So, the two are closely interlinked, as the concept of planetary health is based on the comprehension that human health depends on natural systems and their proper management.